-- When you model an interaction, you typically include both objects (each one playing a specific role) and messages (each one representing the communication between objects, with some resulting action). - You can visualize those objects and messages involved in an interaction in two ways: by emphasizing the time ordering of its messages by emphasizing the structural emergination of the chiests that and and receive mess - 2. by emphasizing the structural organization of the objects that send and receive messages. - In the UML, the first kind of representation is called a sequence diagram; the second kind of representation is called a collaboration diagram. - Both sequence diagrams and collaboration diagrams are kinds of interaction diagrams.
+- When you model an interaction, you typically include both objects (each one playing a specific role) and messages (each one representing the communication between objects, with some resulting action). - You can visualize those objects and messages involved in an interaction in two ways: - 1. by emphasizing the time ordering of its messages - 2. by emphasizing the structural organization of the objects that send and receive messages. - In the UML, the first kind of representation is called a sequence diagram; the second kind of representation is called a collaboration diagram. - Both sequence diagrams and collaboration diagrams are kinds of interaction diagrams.